 - Dark wool double-reverse pleated trousers with belt loops, side pockets, button-through jetted back pockets, and bottom cuffs

-- Dark leather belt with squared single-claw buckle
+- Dark leather belt with squared single-prong buckle

 - Dark leather 5-eyelet split-toe derby shoes

 - Rolex President Day-Date 18238 yellow gold wristwatch

 - Gold open-link chain bracelet

 - Gold pinky ring with ruby and diamond stones

 - Plain gold wedding band

 - Gold open-link chain necklace with round St. Jerome pendant

 For dressier occasions, Tony wears a white shirt with French cuffs.
 Naturally, his tie and cuff links are gold.